udacity/CarND-Behavioral-Cloning-P3/writeup.md

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

+All 27500 data iteams are loaded into the memory.
+With 32 gigabites of RAM it was no problem, but with 16 or less it might be.
+Loading the data and training takes ca. 1.5 minutes on an average PC (as of 2020).

 ### Model Architecture and Training Strategy

 #### 1. An appropriate model architecture has been employed